 I am a Consultant Anaesthetist at the Oxford University Hospitals.
 I trained in Medicine at Oxford (Corpus Christi College) and obtained a First in Physiology along with University prizes in Medicine, Cardiology and Clinical Pharmacology.
 After a Wellcome Trust Research Fellowship (DPhil, Respiratory Physiology), I trained in anaesthesia in Oxford.
 I was Assistant Professor of Anesthesiology at the University of Michigan, Ann Arbor, USA (1998-9), appointed to my NHS Consultant post at the John Radcliffe in 1999 and elected to St John’s 2000.

 National and Specialty Roles

-At the University I have been Chairman of Examiners, Graduate-Entry Medical Exams and have served as examiner for Final Honour School.
-I am Training Program Director for over 400 NHS consultants in Oxford, supervising their specialist registration as trainers with the General Medical Council, and through NHS England is seconded part-time to advise as Associate Director of Education to Worcestershire Acute Hospitals, where he sits on the development board of the new Aston Medical School.
+I have served in several education roles at University level, as past Chair of Examiners, Graduate-Entry Medical Exams, and Examiner for Final Honour School; and as a Training Program Director in postgraduate medicine.
+Through NHS England I was seconded part-time to advise as Associate Director of Education to Worcestershire Acute Hospitals, where I sit on the development board of the new Aston Medical School.

 As a Fellow of St John’s College, I teach Systems Physiology and Pharmacology.
 My research interests include: respiratory physiology, anaesthesia and critical care, health economics and operating room management and mechanisms of anaesthetic drug action.